adamzuyang/atlassian-onboarding-task/README.md

 For promises, please try to use async/await when possible and not callback functions.
 Please avoid the use of top-level awaits, as that's a surefire way to shoot yourself in the foot.

 You should also be somewhat familiar with writing web servers using Node.js.
-If you need to install node, please visit [here](https://nodejs.org/en/download/).
-You do not need to know popular web development frameworks like React, Express, etc.
+If you need to install Node, please visit [here](https://nodejs.org/en/download/).
+You do not need to know popular web development frameworks like React, Express, etc to complete this project.

 ## Project Description

-For this project, you will create a listener for the command `/compass {ari}`, which gets the Compass component name for the corresponding Atlassian ARI (ARI stands for "Atlassian Resource Identifier" and is a unique ID for an Atlassian object).
-Once you complete this project, you should be able to enter `/compass {ari}` into a Slack channel with a component ARI from compass and get the component's name.
+For this project, you will create a listener for the slash command `/compass {ari}`, which gets the Compass component name for the corresponding Atlassian ARI (ARI stands for "Atlassian Resource Identifier" and is a unique ID for an Atlassian object) and sends it back to the Slack channel.
+Once you complete this project, you should be able to enter `/compass {ari}` into a Slack channel with a component ARI from Compass and get the component's name without ever having to leave Slack!

 ## Setup: Compass

 As mentioned earlier, Compass is Atlassian's new DevOps service currently in beta stage of development.
 To create a new Compass site, go to https://www.atlassian.com/software/compass and select the "Get it free" button to the right of the Compass banner.
-Use your Berkeley email and call your site {YOUR FIRST NAME}-compass-test.
+Use your Berkeley email and call your site {YOUR FIRST NAME}-compass-onboard.

 You will then be asked to create a component.
-For consistency, let's also call this {YOUR FIRST NAME}-Compass-Test and make it a service.
+We will be using this component's ARI for testing in Slack.
+For consistency, let's also call this {YOUR FIRST NAME}-Compass-Onboard and make it a service.
 This is all you'll need to set up to continue with this project, but you are encouraged to explore the rest of Compass in your free time.

 ## Setup: Slack